bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

-Hot to install Proethos2 in Ubuntu 14.04 LTS
+How to install Proethos2 in Ubuntu 14.04 LTS
 ============================================

-This document will help you how to install Proethos2 platform in a Ubuntu Server 16.04 standard installation.
+This document will help you how install Proethos2 platform in a Ubuntu Server 16.04 standard installation.

 Remember some tips:
 - We STRONGLY recommend that you use Proethos2 in a Linux Server;
 - We recommend that you use Proethos2 in Ubuntu Server;